contensis/contensis.github.io/voiceandtone-src/README.md

 - Keep your language and style consistent across articles.

-**Always proofread your work.
-Ask a colleague if possible or take a break and check it with fresh eyes before making it public.**
+_Always proofread your work.
+Ask a colleague to check it, if possible or take a break and read it again with fresh eyes before making it public._